Recently I came across this article from Harvard Business Review which attempts to estimate the costs of running meetings in your organisation.

-Make meetings more effective by removing people who aren’t needed
+Have more effective meetings by removing people who aren’t needed

 Sometimes people are invited to meetings “just in case” or “just to listen”.
 You should think carefully as to whether these people should be invited at all, and remove them if not.

 I once consulted to a government department who ran steering committees for their projects.
 We did an assessment on participation in the meetings based on examining the recorded minutes for each session.
 In some instances we found that whilst there were 12 people in a meeting, only 4 or 5 were actually recorded as contributing meaningfully to the discussion.
-To make meetings more effective, you should observe carefully who is required.
+To have more effective meetings, you should observe carefully who is required.

-Make meetings more effective by booking an hour meeting for 45 minutes
+Have more effective meetings by booking an hour meeting for 45 minutes

 Have you noticed that in many meetings, the first part is spent chatting or waiting for late attendees?
 Don’t let that happen with your team.